• Hand turned bowls by James Laird

 MEETINGS: We welcome new members & guests to come join us!
 If you have been working on a craft/handmade item, bring it to our meetings for “Show & Tell”. we enjoy seeing how crafters/artisans are “Keeping Crafting Alive”.

-General Membership Meeting dates to be held at Glenwood Methodist Church 2931 Myrtle Street Erie, PA 16508 in the downstairs meeting room are as follows:
+General Membership Meeting dates the following Thursdays starting promptly at 7pm.
+The meeting is held at Glenwood Methodist Church 2931 Myrtle Street Erie, PA 16508 in the downstairs meeting room as follows:

 See the photos here!